 We know that the word Tur had become Turs probably through Tur+Uz (Turz, Turs) and we have record of it in the name of the town of Tursa, Tursan, private names Turuse etc. among others.
 Hence if we apply the same transformation (sound change) we will find

 Note two sound changes are necessary to arrive at this conclusion.
 Now, we know that Etruscan has more Indo-European elements than Afroasiatic.
-It means that with the arrival of the "Indo-European" founders of the Hittite empire based on Ugur Turks (Hurrian) and Hatti (Gat Turks) the language of the Turks have gone through some changes in Anatolia.
+It means that with the arrival of the "Indo-European" founders of the Hittite empire whose culture was based on Ugur Turks (Hurrian) and Hatti (Gat Turks) the language of the Turks may have gone through some changes in Anatolia.